Clinical Rotations and Continuity Clinic

 Residents learn to practice with patients who have HMO, PPO, Medicare, and Medicaid insurances.
 Four to 12 residents work side-by-side each half-day with outstanding general medicine faculty.
 Residents work in small groups called Firms, and every resident has a dedicated Firm Attending who helps out at any time with any clinical questions about the resident’s patients.
 With the 4+1+1 schedule, residents now work even more as a team to provide care for their Firm’s patients, as there may be 4 weeks between clinic sessions for a given resident.

 The General Medicine Clinic boasts wonderful support for a residency clinic.
 Many residency programs have poorly funded and under-supported continuity clinic sites.
-We have an outstanding telephone nurse triage system, pharmacist-run medication refill system, pharmacist-run hypertension and medication management clinics, and our own Psychiatry, Wound, and Pain Medicine clinics within our residency clinic walls.
+We have an outstanding telephone nurse triage system, pharmacist-run medication refill system, pharmacist-run hypertension and medication management clinics, and our own Psychiatry, Wound, Procedure, Musculoskeletal, and Pain Medicine clinics within our residency clinic walls.
 We also have excellent interpreting and social work services.
 This provides great access to needed services, and teaches residents to work in a multidisciplinary environment.
 In addition, the fully implemented and integrated EMR allows residents to easily care for their patients away from the clinic, and also allows great communication with staff, faculty (and patients though our email portal!).
 When you leave UC Davis, you will be ready to care for the sickest patients in any ambulatory setting.